Updated: Aug 18

 Finally, according to an NHTSA study, human decisions trigger 94 percent of serious accidents in the United States.
 From drunk driving to speeding, the person behind the wheel is to blame for the vast majority of car accidents, rather than external, non-human factors like road conditions or vehicle failure.

-Car Accidents have Medical Consequences
+Los Angeles Car Accidents have Medical Consequences

 Every year, more than 3 million Americans are injured in automobile crashes, according to the National Highway Traffic Safety Administration.
 The severity and extent of such injuries can range from minor scrapes and cuts to severe head and spine injuries that can be devastating to the victim.
 Despite all of the advances in vehicle safety, the number of car accident accidents continues to rise.

-Whiplash is one of the most common injuries suffered by car accident victims.
+Whiplash is one of the most common injuries suffered by Los Angeles car accident victims.
 When a vehicle collides with another at any speed, the force that the vehicle cannot withstand is passed to the passengers.
 This can result in a rapid forward push, stretching connective tissues and muscles all over the body.
 This form of impact damage is particularly dangerous to the neck and upper back.

 At the scene, not all injuries are instantly visible.
 When most people are shocked and stressed by accident, their bodies start pumping adrenaline.
 For days, weeks, or months after the initial collision, this may mask discomfort or internal injuries.
 Many people are able to walk away from a serious injury, only to discover that their back pain is intolerable later.
-As a Los Angeles car accident lawyer, we recommend that you stay at the scene and be checked by medical staff.

 Car Accidents Cause Financial Damage